How to Build the Perfect Home Gym for Your GoalsJan 20, 2022

-The two major factors that deter people from making the leap to home training?
+The two main factors that deter people from making the leap to home training?
 Space and expense.
-But if you loosen your grip on the Hollywood-style home-gym fantasy, you’ll see that neither factor has to be an obstacle to building a functional exercise space.
+But if you loosen your grip on the Hollywood-style home-gym fantasy, you find that neither is prohibitive.

-“When many people think about setting up a home gym, they immediately think about recreating a commercial gym — squat rack, bench, barbell, weight plates, dumbbell rack… the list goes on,” says Trevor Thieme, director of fitness and nutrition content for Openfit.
-That’s a mistake: while the latest gear and gizmos can be fun, they are by no means indispensable for building muscle or shedding fat.
+“When many people think about setting up a home gym, they immediately think about recreating a commercial gym,” says Trevor Thieme, C.S.C.S., director of fitness and nutrition content for Openfit.
+That’s a mistake: While the latest gear and gizmos can be fun, they’re by no means indispensable for building muscle or shedding fat.

 “At the most basic level, all you need to establish a home gym is six square feet of space,” says Thieme.
-“Your body can be your barbell.
-Any equipment you layer on top of that is gravy and expands your potential exercise arsenal.”
+“Your body can be your barbell — any equipment you layer on top of that is gravy.”

 So start simple — and allow your gym to grow right along with your strength and cardiovascular fitness.
-Below, we take you through the process of putting together the perfect home gym for your needs, goals, and budget.
+Next, we’ll take you through the process of putting together the perfect home gym for your needs, goals, and budget.

 How to Fill Your Home Gym on Any Budget